solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 }
 ```

-The account balance of `RewardsReserve` is equal to the total amount (in the
+The account balance of `EpochRewardsReserve` is equal to the total amount (in the
 `AccountInfo::lamports` field) of all rewards to be distributed in a block.
 And
 the `reward_balance` field shadow the `AccountInfo::lamports`.
 The
 `reserve_hash` is computed from the rewards in the block as follows.